Have Nonprofit Videos? Use Them to Increase Email Click-Through Rates

 Keep it Short & Sweet

-Although videos can result in increased engagement, they fall prey to one of the same problems faced by written content: partial viewing.
-Wistia found that as videos got longer, the percent the viewers watched on average decreased.
+Although nonprofit videos can result in increased engagement, they fall prey to one of the same problems faced by written content: partial viewing.
+Wistia finds that as videos got longer, the percent the viewers watch, on average, decreases.
 They suggest keeping your videos under 2 minutes.
 Remember, you’re not sending a feature-length documentary, but just a short message to make a more personal connection with supporters.

 Show Them the Next Step